 - Leave a rep or 2 in the tank on each set and work towards continual progression

 - Stop before your form breaks down to decrease the risk of injury

 Whether you’re hunting for a new PB, trying to increase your strength or simply looking to test your 1 rep max you can now do this with less reliance on a spotter provided you have a safety system in place.

 Training on An Empty Stomach Is Bad For You

-Contrary to popular opinion you can train on an empty stomach without fainting, losing your muscle mass or having your performance effected.
-In fact, there are some documented benefits from doing so.
+@@Contrary to popular opinion you can train on an empty stomach without fainting, losing your muscle mass or having your performance affected.@@ In fact, there are some documented benefits of doing so.

 Studies have shown that training in a fasted state can provide the following benefits: